On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

 - Make your setting real by using names.
-Street names, building names, even local nicknames given to landmarks such as a forest or park.
+Street names, building names, and even local nicknames are given to landmarks such as a forest or park.

 - Be specific about the time of year your story is happening, and even the time of day.
 This helps the reader visualize what’s going on.
 It also helps certain scenes make more sense – like something that would only ever happen at night.

 - Even if they are not central to the plot, talk about the social and political environment.
 These things impact everyone’s lives and your characters are no exception.